Skip to main content

 3. Enter your username and password.

-4. In the terminal of your newly created Pod, run the following command and send to the background:
+1. Run the following command to install ollama and send to the background:

 (curl -fsSL https://ollama.com/install.sh | sh && ollama serve > ollama.log 2>&1) &